Skip to content

 Dietary Restrictions and Allergies

 Look for alternatives for ingredients you can’t consume.
 For example, you can substitute dairy milk with almond or soy milk if you’re lactose intolerant.
-When ordering from delivery services, communicate your dietary restrictions.
+When ordering from a delivery service, please communicate your dietary restrictions.
 Most delivery platforms have a special requests section where you can specify your allergies or dietary restrictions.
 Also, double-check the ingredients of the dishes you are ordering to ensure they are safe for you.
 That way, you can enjoy a delicious and satisfying lunch while following your dietary restrictions and allergies.

 The food delivery industry has transformed how remote teams approach lunchtime